mjpriyanshu/CSE-326-Project/README.md

 # CSE-326-Project
-# i have to separate the css and html
+# will separate the css and html tomorrow ,till then dont add anything